 7. Brazil (1985)

-Directed by Terry Gilliam and co-written by Tom Stoppard, Charles McKeown and Gilliam, ‘Brazil’ stars Jonathan Pryce as Sam Lowry, a bureaucrat who takes upon himself to reset an administrative error in retro-futuristic world.
-However, his efforts culminate in tagging him as enemy of the state.
+Directed by Terry Gilliam and co-written by Tom Stoppard, Charles McKeown, and Gilliam, ‘Brazil’ stars Jonathan Pryce as Sam Lowry, a bureaucrat who takes upon himself to reset an administrative error in a retro-futuristic world.
+However, his efforts culminate in tagging him as an enemy of the state.
 A dystopian science fiction film, ‘Brazil’ is built upon the narrative structure of the 1949 novel ‘Nineteen Eighty-Four’ written by George Orwell.
 Through the dystopian setting, Gilliam structures the narrative along the lines of strong political commentary.
 The movie instills absurdity from the roots of Franz Kafka’s literary stylistics.
 A critical success, ‘Brazil’ could not score big at the box office and ended up being a commercial flop.
-However, through the passage of time, it has seasoned on to be considered as one of the most innovative movies ever made.
+However, with the passage of time, it has seasoned on to be considered as one of the most innovative movies ever made.

 6. Forrest Gump (1994)

 Directed by Robert Zemeckis and written by Eric Roth, ‘Forrest Gump’ is an adaptation of American novelist Winston Groom’s book of the same name, published in 1986.
-A comedy-drama, the film follows Tom Hanks as the titular character – Forrest Gump – a seemingly dim-witted but extremely kind-hearted man from Alabama who in some way or other influences and impact some of the biggest historical events of United States in the 20th century.
-The narrative is constructed from the perspective of Gump which creates a sense of wonder and nativity, which is the soul of the film.
+A comedy-drama, the film follows Tom Hanks as the titular character – Forrest Gump – a seemingly dim-witted but extremely kind-hearted man from Alabama who in some way or other influences and impacts some of the biggest historical events of United States in the 20th century.
+The narrative is constructed from the perspective of Gump, which creates a sense of wonder and nativity, which is the soul of the film.
 It is also teeming with political commentary and provides a perspective of the impact of the historical events of the 20th century.
-The screenplay and direction are complemented by the brilliant performances of Tom Hanks, Robin Wright and Sally Field, which helps elevates the wonder of the film.
+The screenplay and direction are complemented by the brilliant performances of Tom Hanks, Robin Wright, and Sally Field, which helps elevates the wonder of the film.